Junoon (band): Coke Studio debut and more collaborations (2017)

-Reunion (2018 – Present)
+Reunion (2018–present)

 In August 2018, Ali Azmat, Brian O'Connell, and Salman Ahmad came together once again to release a new video for the song "Khudi", sponsored by a biscuit company.
 On 25 December 2018, Junoon including Ali Azmat, Salman Ahmad and Brian O Connell reunited after 13 years to a sold-out concert in Karachi, Pakistan at the Moin Khan Academy.

-This was followed by another sold-out concert in Dubai on 17 January 2019.
-Junoon band has now embarked on a world tour with UK in Aug 2019, US and Canada in Oct/19 Nov.
-Back to Dubai in November 2019.
-The band will be performing together as Junoon till further notice.
-In the new lineup, American drummer and musician Taylor Simpson joined as the drummer of the band.

-A concert in Brampton, near Toronto Canada is planned on January 28, 2022.
+This was followed by a reunion concert at the Dubai Duty Free Tennis Stadium on 18 January 2019, attended by more than 6,000 people.
+Junoon subsequently performed in London and Leeds in August 2019, before returning to Dubai for another concert on 29 November.
+American musician Taylor Simpson played drums for the band during its reunion performances and subsequent international touring.

 On February 18, Junoon performed at the Dubai Exhibition Centre at Dubai Expo 2020 representing the line up featured by the Pakistan pavilion.
 The concert was unique in that it featured Faisal Kapadia and Goher Mumtaz during the closing set (who were in attendance during the event).